alexaugur/teachU/README.md

 The 4 pusher variables are related to creating a pusher client in the server in order to manage web socket connections and maek real time messaging possible.

 ## Getting started (first time)

-Steps for setting up local development environment:
-(make sure to have .env file w/ up-to-date content) .env file shared in team Slack channel.
-Copy contents into .env file on your local machine.
-Ensure all updates are reflected in your local copy of the .env file.

 Backend: